qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Windows limits command size to 32767 code units.
 [See also](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw)
 - In Windows the default stack size of main thread is 1MB, but in Linux and macOS it's 8MB.
 It's easier to stack overflow in Windows.
 - In Windoes environment variable names are case-insensitive.
 It's recommanded to make env var name all upper case.
-- Code editors often do grouped undo.
-It may undo many recent edits after pressing ctrl-Z once.
-Sometimes it will undo the edits outside of view.